crate/crate-howtos/docs/best-practices/systables.rst

 Troubleshooting with sys-tables
 ===============================

 CrateDB maintains a set of diagnostic tables in the **sys** schema.
-It consists currently of ten tables that provide an overview of the cluster state.
-If something is going wrong and you initially don't know why, they help you to analyze, identify the problem and start mitigating.
+It currently consists of ten tables that provide an overview of the cluster state.
+If something is going wrong and you initially don't know why, they help you to analyze, identify the problem and start mitigating it.
 While there is `detailed documentation about each single table
 <https://crate.io/docs/reference/sql/system.html>`__, this guide runs you
 through the most common situations.